-Originally erected in 1897, this elaborate three-story tower is a remnant of the lucrative mining fortunates that inundated this region.
-Anson Phelps Stokes, a prominent mine developer, railroad magnate and banker, purchased this land with the intention of constructing a summer residence for his family.
-As a distinctive businessmen and world traveler, Stokes modeled his elaborate home after a tower he had once admired in the Roman Campagna in Italy.
-Essentially a copy of a Roman Villa, his home was built entirely of hand-hewn, native granite.
-Amazingly enough, these gargantuan slabs were hoisted into place with a hand winch and held in place with rock wedging and clay mortar.
+Originally built in 1897, this elaborate three-story granite tower is a nod to the unimaginable silver wealth surrounding Austin’s boom days.
+Railroad magnate Anson Phelps Stokes, a prominent mine developer and banker, purchased this land to construct a summer home for his family.
+As a distinctive businessman and world traveler, Stokes modeled his elaborate home after a tower he had once admired in the Roman Campagna in Italy.
+His new castle would be built entirely of hand-hewn, native granite.

-In addition to adopting late Victorian design elements in the exterior edifice, Stokes also implemented lavish details of this era in the interior of the home.
-While the kitchen and dining room were on the first floor, the second and third floors housed two bedrooms.
-Each floor encompassed a fireplace, plate glass view windows, and upper two levels included a balcony.
-The home had plumbing very adequate for the times and was opulently decorated.
-Driving the watch tower concept home further, the top story of the home included a battlement terrace or sun deck!
+In addition to adopting late Victorian design elements, Stokes also implemented lavish details of this era in the interior of the home.
+While the kitchen and dining room were on the first floor, the second floor included the living room, and the third floors housed two bedrooms.
+Each floor encompassed a fireplace, plate glass viewing windows, and the upper two levels included a balcony complete with a sun deck.

-The tower was added to the National Register of Historic Places in 2003, and is currently owned by an Austin resident.
+Stokes Castle was added to the National Register of Historic Places in 2003, and is currently owned and maintained by an Austin-area resident.
 Today, the structure stands as a monument to the local men who constructed the tower, and those who helped establish the mines in the surrounding area.
-Stokes Castle is nearly impossible to miss when entering Austin from the Western side of town.
-Although the Castle has fallen into disrepair over the years, the incredible views have not suffered.
-You can take in the Reese River Valley’s picturesque landscapes for as far as the eye can see, looking nearly 60 miles to the south and 35 miles to the north!
+Stokes Castle is nearly impossible to miss when entering Austin from the west side of town, thanks to its prominent location on the ridge above.